Amateur Boxing Near Bermondsey

 For someone from Bermondsey starting out, the culture will feel familiar.
 South-east London boxing gyms share certain values: directness, respect, no tolerance for attitude without ability behind it.
 If you come in ready to learn, you will be welcomed and coached properly.
 If you come in with more confidence than your ability warrants, the coaches will address that in the kindest possible way, which is by showing you what you do not yet know.

-Registering with England Alliance Boxing
+Registering with Amateur Boxing Alliance

 The match-making process for amateur boxing is a key part of what makes the sport relatively safe.
 Opponents are matched by experience level, not just weight.
 A first-bout fighter faces another first-bout fighter.
 This is not always perfectly calibrated, but the system exists and it is taken seriously by properly affiliated clubs.